-If you just read one page in this manual, make it this one to get the best results out of LandscapePro.
+If you just read one page in this manual, make it this one.
+Here are some tips to get the best results out of LandscapePro.

 + You want to adjust it separately from the rest of the scene